kubernetes-hy/kubernetes-hy.github.io/data/part-2/3-configuring-applications.md

 ### ConfigMaps

 [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) are similar but the data doesn't have to be encoded and is not encrypted.
-Let's say you have a videogame server that takes a configuration gile _serverconfig.txt_ which looks like this:
+Let's say you have a videogame server that takes a configuration file _serverconfig.txt_ which looks like this:

 ```ini
 maxplayers=12